 - In addition to the necessary personal protective equipment (PPE) as required for certain workplace activities, Responsible Parties must procure, fashion, or otherwise obtain acceptable face coverings and provide such coverings to their employees while at work at no cost to the employee.
 Responsible Parties should have an adequate supply of face coverings, masks and other required PPE on hand should an employee need a replacement or should a visitor be in need.
 Acceptable face coverings include, but are not limited to, cloth (e.g. homemade sewn, quick cut, bandana), surgical masks, N95 respirators, and face shields. - Face coverings must be cleaned or replaced after use and may not be shared.
 Please consult CDC guidance for additional information on cloth face coverings and other types of personal protective equipment (PPE), as well as instructions on use and cleaning. - Note that cloth face coverings or disposable masks shall not be considered acceptable face coverings for workplace activities that impose a higher degree of protection for face covering requirements.
-For example, if N95 respirators are traditionally required for specific commercial fishing services and for-hire vessel activities, a cloth or homemade mask would not suffice.
+For example, if N95 respirators are traditionally required for specific wholesale trade activities, a cloth or homemade mask would not suffice.
 Responsible Parties must adhere to OSHA standards for such safety equipment. - Responsible Parties must allow employees to use their own acceptable face coverings but cannot require employees to supply their own face coverings.
 Further, this guidance shall not prevent employees from wearing their personally owned additional protective coverings (e.g. surgical masks, N95 respirators, or face shields), or if the Responsible Parties otherwise requires employees to wear more protective PPE due to the nature of their work.
-Employers should comply with all applicable OSHA standards. - Responsible Parties must put in place measures to limit the sharing of objects, such as tools, knives, cleats, as well as the unnecessary touching of shared surfaces, such as railings and hatch handles; or require all workers to wear gloves (trade-appropriate or medical) when coming in contact with shared objects or surfaces; or, require workers to sanitize or wash their hands before and after contact. - All such areas and objects must be cleaned, at a minimum, on a daily basis with more frequent cleaning of "high touch" surfaces.
+Employers should comply with all applicable OSHA standards. - Responsible Parties must put in place measures to limit the sharing of objects, such as tools, machinery, materials, and vehicles, as well as the touching of shared surfaces, such as tables, railings, and fences; or, require workers to wear gloves (trade-appropriate or medical) when in contact with shared objects or frequently touched surfaces; or, require workers to sanitize or wash their hands before and after contact.

-- Responsible Parties must train workers on how to adequately put on, take off, clean (as applicable), and discard PPE, including but not limited to, appropriate face coverings. - Passengers aboard for-hire vessels must use appropriate face coverings when social distancing of six feet cannot be maintained, unless they are under three years of age or cannot medically tolerate such covering.
+• Responsible Parties must train workers on how to adequately put on, take off, clean (as applicable), and discard PPE, including but not limited to, appropriate face coverings.